 - 8(b)(4)(A) (Conduct compelling union membership) in order to force [Employer name(s)] to join our Union or any other union. - 8(b)(4)(A) (Conduct compelling membership in Employer organization) in order to force or require [Employer name(s)] to join [Employer Organization] or any other employer organization. - 8(b)(4)(A) (Conduct seeking 8(e) agreement) in order to force [Employer name(s)] to enter into, or give effect to, [identify the clause at issue, e.g., by section, title, date, or other recognizable identifier] or any other agreement that is prohibited by Section 8(e) of the National Labor Relations Act.
-Section 8(e) prohibits employers and unions from entering into agreements requiring the employer to stop doing business with another person or stop handling the products of another employer. - 8(b)(4)(B) (Secondary conduct with cease doing business objective) in order to force [Secondary Employer name(s)] to stop doing business with

-[Primary Employer name(s)] or any other person.

-- 8(b)(4)(B) (Secondary conduct with recognitional objective) in order to force [Primary Employer name(s)] to recognize or bargain with [Union name], which has not been certified by the National Labor Relations Board as the employees' representative. - 8(b)(4)(C) (Primary conduct-recognitional objective-another union certified) in order to force [Employer name(s)] to recognize or bargain with [Union name] instead of [name of certified Union], which has been certified by the National Labor Relations Board as the employees' representative.
+Section 8(e) prohibits employers and unions from entering into agreements requiring the employer to stop doing business with another person or stop handling the products of another employer. - 8(b)(4)(B) (Secondary conduct with cease doing business objective) in order to force [Secondary Employer name(s)] to stop doing business with [Primary Employer name(s)] or any other person. - 8(b)(4)(B) (Secondary conduct with recognitional objective) in order to force [Primary Employer name(s)] to recognize or bargain with in order to force [Employer name(s)] to recognize or bargain with [Union name] instead of [name of certified Union], which has been certified by the National Labor Relations Board as the employees' representative.